 To enter time, click the Timesheet tile from your Employee Dashboard.
-From here, you can begin a new timesheet by clicking Create Timesheet.
+From there, you can begin a new timesheet by clicking Create Timesheet.
 A pop-up window will show all available pay periods.
 Simply select the right one and click Create.
 You can view a step-by-step guide here or watch this video for a step-by-step demonstration.

-Please note: time will no longer be entered in hundredths.
-Please enter your time in minutes, rounded to the nearest quarter hour (:00, :15, :30, :45).
+Please note: Time must be entered in hours and minutes format (HH:MM).
+Round minutes to the nearest quarter hour (:00, :15, :30, :45).
 For example, enter 1 hour and 27 minutes as 1:30, not 1:27.

 Non-exempt (Time Entry) Employees